 The Association of Theological Schools (A.T.S.) recommends that pre-seminary students develop the ability to think, communicate, and do independent research.
 Pre-seminary students also should learn about human culture and society and develop proficiency in biblical languages.
-The substantive Christian liberal arts core curriculum at Providence, a major in English, history, or liberal studies, and two years of Greek provide excellent preparation for seminary.
-Preseminary students, however, should consult the catalogs of the seminaries they may attend for specific entrance requirements.
+The substantive Christian liberal arts core curriculum at Providence, a major in English, history, or liberal studies, and biblical languages (two years of Greek, one year of Hebrew) provide excellent preparation for seminary.
+Pre-seminary students, however, should consult the catalogs of the seminaries they may attend for specific entrance requirements.